Here are some examples

 in my team are forever grateful for your kind gestures.
 Second, please

-express our gratitude to all of those sponsors/supporters for their nice
+express our gratitude to all of those sponsors/supporters for their

 gifts and donations.
 Let them know that because of people like you and